demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 #### Cortex XDR - IOC

-Syncs indicators between Cortex XSOAR and Cortex XDR.
+Allows to manage Indicators of Compromise (IOCs) seamlessly within Cortex XDR from Cortex XSOAR.
+This integration enables security teams to add, update, and remove IOCs efficiently, streamlining threat intelligence workflows and bolstering incident response capabilities.

 #### Palo Alto Networks Cortex XDR - Investigation and Response

-Enables direct execution of Cortex XDR actions within Cortex XSOAR.
+Allows security teams to automate and streamline incident response workflows by interacting directly with Cortex XDR.
+With this integration, users can investigate, respond to, and manage incidents efficiently within the Cortex XSOAR platform.
+Key capabilities include retrieving incidents, isolating endpoints, executing remediation actions, and fetching forensic data to enhance incident investigation and resolution.

 #### Cortex XDR - XQL Query Engine

-Enables to run XQL queries on your data sources.
+Enables to execute XQL queries on your data sources within Cortex XSOAR, facilitating advanced threat hunting and data analysis.

 ### Layouts

-There are 6 layouts in this pack.
-The information displayed in the layouts are similar with minor changes as detailed below.
+- There are 6 layouts in this pack.
+- The information displayed in the layouts is similar with minor changes as detailed below:

 ![XDR Case Info Tab](../../../docs/doc_imgs/reference/XDRLayout.png)